Taldrin/TextAdventureGame/README.md

 The public site uses asp.net blazor WebAssembly to display the games output on the browser.

 The DrawGameTester rapidly executes a game, and returns any end states or other errors that it finds.
-It can also user azure spell checking to check for basic grammer and spelling mistakes.
+It can also use azure spell checking to check for basic grammer and spelling mistakes.

 This software currently runs on .net core 3.1